Manage references in a project

 File references are direct references to assemblies outside the context of a Visual Studio project.
-You create them by using the Browse tab of the Reference Manager.
+You create them by using the Browse tab of the Reference Manager dialog box.
 Use a file reference when you just have an assembly or component, and not the project that creates it as output.

 Submit and view feedback for